All Episodes

 What if the Seahawks shut that down?

-They are if the if the Seahawks shut that down because the big every coach rush on offense, especially the offensive coordinator, tells the offense, look, we gotta pick up five to six yards, six is better, seven is is great, because we it then second down could be what they call a waist down.
+Yeah, if the Seahawks shut that down, because every coach rush on offense, especially the offensive coordinator, tells the offense: look, we've got to pick up five to six yards.

-If you get a lot of yards, but if you don't get a good yardage on the first down, it really puts the offense in a bind.
+If you get a lot of yards, but if you don't get good yardage on the first down, it really puts the offense in a bind.

 And that's why you can say they've been so lucky.

-But they well, they haven't been getting a lot of yards on first down.
+But they, well, they haven't been getting a lot of yards on first down.

-No, no, the luck, no, no, no.
+No, no, the luck.

 I don't think that's the luck.

-I think the luck is that Champ Bailey uh almost interception that pops up in the air instead of him catching it.
+I think the luck is that Champ Bailey almost interception that pops up in the air instead of him catching it.

 Yeah.

-That was that was good play, too.
+That was good play, too.

-Yeah, that's not all luck.
+That's not all luck.

 That was hustle.

-Uh but there's there's just been you know a lot a lot of uh things the ball has bounced the Steelers' way a lot of times in the last three games.
+The ball has bounced the Steelers' way a lot of times in the last three games.

-But I I have to tell you, they have stunned me as a fan the way they have been winning and the way they have been playing, they have surprised the heck out of me.
+The way they have been winning and the way they have been playing, they have surprised the heck out of me.

 Absolutely.

-But but the reason But I don't hear that out of you.
+But I don't hear that out of you.

-I hear I'm not gonna do that.
+No, I'm not going to do that.

-No, but what I'm saying is this, Rush.
+No, what I'm saying is this, Rush.

 So they had nothing to lose.